hydraulic-software/conveyor/guidebook/docs/faq/output-formats.md

 We'd like to add PKG support in the future.
 These are needed for uploading to the app store, and for installing files to unconventional places.

 ## 4. Installer EXEs?
+MSIs?

 At the moment we have no plans to do this.
+MSI is deprecated.
 MSIX is Microsoft's current recommended install technology, but we're interested in learning about use cases that require alternatives.
 We may in future support creating a small stub EXE that installs a custom self-signed certificate and then triggers App Installer.
 This would let you benefit from the MSIX feature set without needing code signing, albeit the initial EXE may be more prone to antivirus false positives.

 ## 5. FlatPak?
 Other distros?
 Non-Intel Linux?